V-Bar Pull Down: Video Tutorial & Exercise Guide

 • Step 5: Repeat for the desired number of reps, maintaining proper form and a controlled tempo throughout each rep.

-V-Bar Pulldown Overview
+V-Bar Pulldown: Overview

 The V-Bar Pulldown is a variation of the traditional lat pulldown that targets your latissimus dorsi (lats) and upper back muscles.
 By using a close-grip V-bar handle, this exercise also emphasizes the middle back, traps, and biceps, offering a more focused contraction in the lower portion of the lats compared to wider-grip variations.